Greenhouse gas emissions by Russia: Sources

 Greenhouse gas emissions by Russia have great impact on climate change since the country is the fourth-largest greenhouse gas emitter in the world.
 Climate Trace estimate that 60% of the country's emissions comes from fossil fuel operations and 24% from the power sector.
 In 2017, Russia emitted 2155 Mt of CO_{2}, while 578 Mt was reabsorbed by land use, land-use change, and forestry (LULUCF).

 2155 Mt of CO_{2} was emitted in 2017 but 578 Mt was reabsorbed by land use, land-use change, and forestry (LULUCF).

 Russia must submit its inventory of 2018 emissions to the UNFCCC by 15 April 2020, and so on for each calendar year.

 In 2017, Russia emitted 11.32 tons of CO_{2} per person.
 But according to the Washington Post methane emissions are under-reported.

 Energy

 In 2017 Russia's energy sector, which under IPCC guidelines includes fuel for transport, emitted almost 80% of the country's greenhouse gases.
 Industrial Processes and Product Use (IPPU) emitted over 10%.
 The largest emitters are energy industries—mainly electricity generation—followed by fugitive emissions from fuels, and then transport.
 According to Climate Trace the largest point source is Urengoyskoye gas field at over 150 Mt in 2021.

 Energy from fossil fuels

-Most emissions are from the energy sector burning fossil fuels.
+Most emissions are from the energy sector extracting and burning fossil fuels.
+The coal industry is state supported.